artsandmetaphysics/goodlifeodyssey/_notes/ancient-greece.md

 - There is some evidence that they practiced human sacrifice
 - c.
 1450 most sites on the island were burned
 - c.
 1370 The palace at Knossos is destroyed

+## Myceneaens

+- Named after the city Mycenae
+- c.
+1600 - 1450 shaft graves
+- c.
+1450 - 1240 Koine Era (Highpoint of their civilization)
+- Strongly influenced by the Minoans, and then eventually they conquers them
+- Unlike the Minoans, they seem like a warrior culture
+- Spoke Greek, wrote using Linear B
+- References to Hera, Zeus, Poseidon, Dionysus and other divinities found in Linear B tablets
+- Built walls with large blocks
+- Traded widely
+- c.
+1250 - 1100 Decline

+## Greek Dark Age

+## Greek Archaic Age

+## Greek Classical Age

+## Hellenistic Age